jrpotter/notebook/notes/algebra/sequences/delta-constant.md

 > The closed formula for a sequence will be a degree $k$ polynomial if and only if the sequence is $\Delta^k$-constant.

-This is the discrete analogue to (continuous) derivatives of polynomials.
+This is the discrete analog to (continuous) derivatives of polynomials.

 %%ANKI
 Basic